apache/incubator-crail/README.md

 * Java 8 or higher
 * RDMA-based network, e.g., Infiniband, iWARP, RoCE.
 There are two options to run Crail without RDMA networking hardware: (a) use SoftiWARP, (b) us the TCP/DRAM storage tier
+* Libdisni.so, available as part of [DiSNI](https://github.com/zrlio/disni)

 ## Building

-Building the source requires [Apache Maven](http://maven.apache.org/) and Java version 8 or higher.
-To build Crail execute the following steps:
+To build Crail from source using [Apache Maven](http://maven.apache.org/) execute the following steps:

-1. Obtain a copy of [Crail](https://github.com/zrlio/crail) from Github
+1. Obtain a copy of [Crail](https://github.com/apache/incubator-crail) from Github
-2. Make sure your local maven repo contains [DiSNI](https://github.com/zrlio/disni), if not build DiSNI from Github
-3. Make sure your local maven repo contains [DaRPC](https://github.com/zrlio/darpc), if not build DaRPC from Github
-4. Run: mvn -DskipTests install
+2. Run: mvn -DskipTests install
-5. Copy tarball to the cluster and unpack it using tar xvfz crail-1.0-bin.tar.gz
+3. Copy tarball to the cluster and unpack it using tar xvfz crail-1.0-bin.tar.gz

 Note: later, when deploying Crail, make sure libdisni.so is part of your LD_LIBRARY_PATH.
 The easiest way to make it work is to copy libdisni.so into crail-1.0/lib